 What is the Glycemic Index?

-The Glycemic Index is also known as GI, and refers to the rate at which a food is able to raise your blood glucose (sugar) level.
+The Glycemic Index refers to the rate at which a food is able to raise your blood glucose (sugar) level.
 It focuses specifically, therefore, on foods that include carbohydrates.

 The truth is that different carbohydrates affect the body differently, because they work in different ways inside the body.
 You can find foods that raise your blood sugar level quickly, while others do it much more slowly, without causing these effects.